Frequently Asked Questions about Breastfeeding and our Consultations

 What Kinds of Support Do I Receive After my Consultation?

 At the San Diego Breastfeeding Center, we truly believe that a consultation is just the beginning of a relationship with us.
 After your visit, you will receive a follow-up phone call within 48 hours, just to check in on your progress and to answer any questions you have.
 After that, you can call, email, or text us anytime you want.
 If it looks like you have a lot of questions or concerns, we offer follow-up appointments at a discounted rate.
 Also, we are one of the only lactation consultants in San Diego that offers a FREE weekly breastfeeding support group, which is a great place to check in with us face to face.
 And, when it's time to wean your little one, we can help you with that process as well!

 The San Diego Breastfeeding Center also hosts an extensive blog, the Sanity Spot, with articles on every breastfeeding subject you could imagine!
-Robin Kaplan, SDBFC's founder, also hosts The Boob Group, a weekly breastfeeding podcast which has over fifty 30-minute episodes you can download at any time.
+Robin Kaplan, SDBFC's founder, also was the founding host of The Boob Group, a weekly breastfeeding podcast which has over one hundred 30-minute episodes you can download at any time.